vomnes/lem-in/README.md

 the_links
 ```

--The rooms, which are defined by: name coord_x coord_y.
+-The rooms, which are defined by: name coord_x coord_y.\n
--The links, which are defined by: name1-name2
+-The links, which are defined by: name1-name2.\n
--All of it is broken by comments, which start with #
+-All of it is broken by comments, which start with #.\n
 -Lines that start with ## are commands modifying the properties of the line that comes right after.

 ### Example